tevador/polyseed/README.md

 | u8_nfc | Function to convert a UTF8 string to the composed canonical form. | [Boost.Locale](https://www.boost.org/doc/libs/1_77_0/libs/locale/doc/html/), [utf8proc](https://github.com/JuliaStrings/utf8proc) |
 | u8_nfkd | Function to convert a UTF8 string to the decomposed canonical form. | [Boost.Locale](https://www.boost.org/doc/libs/1_77_0/libs/locale/doc/html/), [utf8proc](https://github.com/JuliaStrings/utf8proc) |

-These functions are implemented in widely used and tested libraries (see above for some examples) and it would be out of the scope of this library to implement them.
+These functions are implemented in widely used and tested libraries and it would be out of the scope of this library to implement them.
 It also reduces the security risks (polyseed doesn't contain any cryptographic code).
+The [polyseed-examples](https://github.com/tevador/polyseed-examples) repository contains examples how to inject the dependencies for C, C++ and C# projects.

 Additional 3 functions are optional dependencies.
 If they are not provided (the corresponding function pointer is `NULL`), polyseed will use the default implementation from the Standard C Library.